TOPLLab/WARDuino-VSCode/README.md

 - Build [the custom WABT toolkit](https://github.com/TOPLLab/wabt) and add both `wat2wasm` and `wasm-objdump` to `$PATH`

 When you have performed each step above.
 You should be able to open this directory in VS Code and run the extension.
-When you run `Run Extension` a new VS Code instance should start.
+When you run `Run Extension` a new VS Code instance should start (found in the debug pane).
 In order to launch the debugger in this new VS Code window, perform the following steps:

 - open a directory with a WAT file (example folder in this repo: src/test/UnitTests/TestSource/)